The legend lives on.

 On Saturday, Nov.
 4, The Lewiston Council on the Arts will present "A Tribute to the Edmund Fitzgerald" at Water Street Landing, 115 S. Water St., Lewiston.
 This multisensory, multimedia tribute will be hosted by artist and Edmund Fitzgerald enthusiast Thomas Paul Asklar, who will commemorate the 42nd anniversary of the disaster.

-The SS Edmund Fitzgerald, also known as the "Mighty Fitz," was an American Great Lakes freighter that sank in a Lake Superior storm Nov.
+The SS Edmund Fitzgerald, also known as the "Mighty Fitz," was an American Great Lakes freighter that sank in a Lake Superior storm on Nov.
 10, 1975.
-Its entire crew of 29 was lost.
+The entire crew of 29 was lost.

-The LCA program begins promptly at 7 p.m. with a 15-minute presentation by Asklar explaining the ship's history, the timeline of the tragedy, and theories of its destruction.
-A tolling of the bell will honor the crewmembers.
+The evening begins at 7 p.m. with a short presentation by Asklar, wherein he will explain the ship's history, the timeline of the tragedy, and theories of its destruction.
+A tolling of the bell will honor each member of the crew.

-Musicians Bruce Wojick, Jamie Holka and special guest Jeremy Hoyle, lead singer of Strictly Hip, will perform songs with a nautical theme, including Gordon Lightfoot's most famous musical tribute, "Wreck of the Edmund Fitzgerald."
+Musicians Bruce Wojick, Jamie Holka and special guest Jeremy Hoyle, lead singer of Strictly Hip, will perform songs with a nautical theme, including Gordon Lightfoot's most famous musical tribute, the "Wreck of the Edmund Fitzgerald."
 Edmund Fitzgerald Porter, made by Great Lakes Brewery, will be on tap all night, and prizes and giveaways will add to the event.

 This event is free for Art Council members, and $5 for the general public.